YingxiangHu/YingxiangHu.github.io/contents/home.md

 #### Research Interests

-I am interested in geometric flows of hypersurfaces in Riemannian manifolds, especially the applications to geometric inequalities including Alexandrov-Fenchel type, Blaschke-Santal\'o type and Heintze-Karcher type inequalities in Riemannian manifolds.
-Now I am also interested in the existence and uniqueness problem for curvature equations arising from convex geometry.
+I am interested in geometric flows of hypersurfaces in Riemannian manifolds, especially the applications to geometric inequalities including Alexandrov-Fenchel type, Blaschke-Santal\'o type and Heintze-Karcher type inequalities.
+I am also interested in the existence and uniqueness of prescibed curvature problems arising from convex geometry.

 #### My Collaborators